Hydro Flask: Products

 Although Hydro Flask is best known for its water bottles, it produces other items, such as wine tumblers, food jars, tote bags, and cooler bags.
 Its water bottles are stainless steel, manufactured mostly in China, and use double-wall vacuum insulation to help keep liquids cold or hot.
-As of October 2019, Hydro Flask offered customizable water bottles in 14 colors.
+As of October 2019, Hydro Flask offers customizable water bottles in 14 colors.
 The company also offers different cap types and sizes and regularly releases limited-edition bottle designs.